publiclab/mapknitter/README.md

 #### Yarn

-We use Yarn as our package manager, which is available through npm.
+We use Yarn as our package manager, and it is available through npm.

 1. Install npm: